moraes/tipfy/docs/source/tutorials/user-authentication.rst

 users API.
 We will only need to add handlers for login and logout, and we can reuse the ``users`` app we made above with few small changes.

-Let's start configuring auth system to ``tipfy.ext.user.MultiAuth``, instead of the default one that uses App Engine's auth.
+Let's start configuring auth system to ``tipfy.ext.auth.MultiAuth``, instead of the default one that uses App Engine's auth.
 This is also the same system used for OpenId, OAuth, Facebook and others, but we will see this later.
 Additionally, we need to provide a secret key for the sessions that will keep